An Illinois woman was killed by a deputy after she called 911, authorities say. The deputy is charged with murder | KRDO

 A Sangamon County grand jury on Wednesday indicted Grayson on three counts of first-degree murder and a count each of aggravated battery with a firearm and official misconduct, Milhiser said.

-At his arraignment Thursday, Grayson entered a not guilty plea and was denied pretrial release, according to CNN affiliate WICS.
-A pretrial hearing is scheduled for August 26, WICS reported.
+At his arraignment Thursday, Grayson entered a not guilty plea and was denied pretrial release, according to court records.
+A pretrial hearing is scheduled for August 26.

 The sheriff’s department has fired Grayson, the office said Wednesday.